Nicklas Halse

-Nicklas Halse (born 3 May 1997) is a Danish professional footballer who plays as a defensive midfielder for Danish 1st Division club Hvidovre IF.
+Nicklas Halse (born 3 May 1997) is a Danish professional footballer who plays as a defensive midfielder for Danish 2nd Division club FC Roskilde.
 Halse has also represented Denmark at several youth levels.

 Club career

 Hvidovre IF

 Halse was born in Hvidovre, the son of Karsten Halse, a former player of Brøndby IF.
 He started his career with Hvidovre IF, making his senior debut on 23 March 2014 as a 17-year-old as a starter against Silkeborg IF.

 Brøndby IF

 On 15 July 2014, Halse signed a two-year contract with Brøndby IF, initially joining the club's under-19 team.
 He made his professional debut in the Danish Superliga under head coach Auri Skarbalius on 13 March 2015, replacing Christian Nørgaard in the 83rd minute of a 1–0 home win over Randers FC.
 This would remain his only professional for Brøndby.

 FC Roskilde

 Halse joined Danish 1st Division club FC Roskilde on 22 July 2016, signing a short-term contract.
 After impressing and growing into a starter for the club, Halse signed a two-year extension on 26 October keeping him at Roskilde until 2018.

 He played four seasons with Roskilde in the Danish second tier, making 122 total appearances in which he managed to score five goals.
 He left the club after Roskilde's relegation in the 2019–20 season.